shakacode/bootstrap-sass-loader/README.md

 We're moving to a new project name and slightly different file format.

 ## New Locations
-The new npm libs and corresponding github repos are:
+The new npm libs and corresponding github repositories are:

 1. [bootstrap-loader](https://github.com/shakacode/bootstrap-loader)
 1. [sass-resources-loader](https://github.com/shakacode/sass-resources-loader)